 LAA Ref Size (ha) Capacity/ desired no. of dwellings Current Land Use Physical Constraints Environmental constraints Policy compliant (national and local)?
-Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status ofvthe site through the Site Slection Methodology R A G Reasoned justification 1AA21 9 3.5 120 Vacant site No significant constraints identified No significant constraints identified No policy constraints subject to a satisfactory scheme Suitable in principle Appropriate location and in an area with a buoyant housing market.
+Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status of the site through the Site Slection Methodology RAG Reasoned justification green spaces and alongside highways - benefits provided by nature have been shown to outweigh such costs.
+Some hedgerow loss would be unavoidable, and mitigation should be sought to retain as much as possible.
+Space for housing is possible in areas not occupied by trees - providing mitigation is given in addressing the space that mature trees require.
+LAA21 9 3.5 120 Vacant site No significant constraints identified No significant constraints identified No policy constraints subject to a satisfactory scheme Suitable in principle Appropriate location and in an area with a buoyant housing market.
 Zoopla statistics suggest a steady increase in house prices in Worksop over the past five years.
 Redevelopment of a vacant brownfield site.
 Potential for an improvement to the landscape.
 Available - Public sector ownership Suitable - resolution to grant planning permission subject to the signing of a s106 agreement.
-Progression to stage 4 See Appendix B LAA23 3 260 5,46 0 Agricultur e, open space Significant highway constraints.
+See Appendix B LAA23 3 260 5,46 0 Agricultur e, open space Significant highway constraints.
 A new strategic route would be required.
 This would need to cut across a railway line and river.
 The landowner has not demonstrated that development would be achieable in this resepect.
 Part of the site is located in floodzones 2 and 3.
 Potential for protected species.
 Mature trees on site which could be retained.
 Contrary to policy regarding flooding (NPPF, para 155).
 Potentially suitable if physical constraints can be mitigated.
 Appropriate location and in an area with a buoyant housing market.
 Zoopla statistics suggest a steady increase in house prices in Worksop over the past five years.
 Greenfield site.
 Potential to improve infrastructure Development would impact on the landscape and has potential to impact on nature conservation.
 Appropriate mitigation would be required where necessary (informed by site assessments).
 Available - submitted by landowner Unachievable : unresolved issues regarding access to the site, detailed appraisal of the land and existing constraints is needed, along with identification of potential solutions to achieve access through the full site.
-Suitability would also be dependent on the outcome of a sequential test and, if necessary an exceptions test.
-Discounted at stage 2 the site is unachievable due to infrastructure/ access constraints.
+Suitability would also be dependent 1 LAA concludes the site is unachievable due to infrastructure/ access constraints.